morenolab/MexVar_Paper_Code/Local_Ancestry_Masking/README.md

-# Mask VCF by local ancestry
+# Masking VCF using local ancestry

 This program masks genotypes in a VCF file based on local ancestry information, which is provided in a .msp file format.
 Masked genotypes are encoded as missing values.